Here's the Clawvenus project!

 Haunted or animate trees are a pretty classic spooky Halloween staple, and often appear as threats in other genres, like fairy tales.

-A Google Images assortment of this kind of imagery.
+A Google Images assortment of this kind of imagery. |

-They've also been portrayed as sad fates, like the nymph Daphne of Greek myth, or the soul trees in Dante's Inferno or Over the Garden Wall
+They've also been portrayed as sad fates, like the nymph Daphne of Greek myth, or the soul trees in Dante's Inferno or Over the Garden Wall.

 MH did tackle the tree-monster archetype in G2 with its giant doll Treesa Thornwillow, a huge mythical dryad (a bit smaller than the Gooliope-scale dolls) whose doll had a mechanical mechanism to extend her torso, unfold her green branch wings, and make her grow taller.

-Mattel stock photo of Treesa in her tree doll stand base.
+Mattel stock photo of Treesa in her tree doll stand base. |

 Treesa's mechanical novelties were cool, but I never liked her character design.
 It looked bland and sweet, much more like a basic-tier Ever After High doll, down to her body being like a more branched version of Cedar Wood's grained wooden sculpts.
 Treesa was not a classic spooky tree.
 She was a dryad pushed into the least scary incarnation of Monster High.
 So I thought Clawvenus could give me the scary tree monster I wanted.
 Doesn't mean I'll never get Treesa.
-But if I do, it might be to make over as a display curio unrelated to MH
+But if I do, it might be to make over as a display curio unrelated to MH.

 For clothing, I tried to think of MH or EAH pieces with tree patterns, and I finally found Spring Unsprung Cedar Wood from EAH, who has a woodgrain-patterned dress in purple--perfect.

-and two more of them may be featuring on future projects ;)
+I absolutely adore this line's gorgeous dress and/or coat pieces, and two more of them may be featuring on future projects ;) |

 The dress has sleeves that cover the upper arms and a voluminous high-low skirt with a floral sheer layer underneath that lowers the hemline and makes the dress fancier.